Jaleesa88/Active-Directory-FireWalls-On-Off-Powershell-Commands/README.md

 <h2>Powershell Commands</h2>

 <br />1.
 Use Command Ping on IP Address 10.0.0.4 to insure IP Address is Working
-2. Use Command Host Name to show name of computer and network name: <br/>
+2. Use Command Host Name to show name of a computer and network name: <br/>
 <img width="3200" height="1800" alt="image" src="https://github.com/user-attachments/assets/24a4e05a-f8ac-49f3-a401-412700cc4ecd" />

 <br />Use Command ipconfig/all to show detailed network information about a Computer: <br/>